amankapur/journalgraph/README.md

 PageRank
 =====

+PageRank is a measure of article importance.
+Highly ranked articles tend to either have many incoming citations from other articles, or are cited by highly cited articles.

 To compute PageRank, we first generate the transition probability matrix for our graph.
 Here is an example transition probability matrix, where each directed edge coming out of a node is weighted by 1/n,